ashleychristen/LingoBuddy/README.md

 # LingoBuddy
 ## Project Overview
-The Endangered Language Learning Elmo is a conversational AI-powered toy designed to preserve endangered languages by teaching children their native language in a fun and engaging way.
-This interactive tool allows children to converse with Elmo, who listens, translates, and responds in both English and the selected endangered language.
-Additionally, it leverages facial emotion recognition to make Elmo’s responses more empathetic and tailored to the child’s emotional state.
+LingoBuddy is a conversational AI-powered toy designed to preserve endangered languages by teaching children their native language in a fun and engaging way.
+This interactive tool allows children to converse with a familiar face: Elmo, who listens, translates, and responds in both English and a selected language.
+Additionally, it leverages facial emotion recognition to make LingoBuddy’s responses more empathetic and tailored to the child’s emotional state.

 ## How It Works
 ### Program Flow
 1. **Language Selection**:
-  - When the program is run, Elmo asks the child what language they want to learn or speak.
+  - When the program is run, LingoBuddy asks the child what language they want to learn or speak.
 2. **Speech Recognition**:
-  - The child speaks to Elmo in English.
+  - The child speaks to LingoBuddy in English.
   - Using Google Cloud Speech-to-Text, the spoken words are transcribed into text.
 3. **Language Translation**:
   - The transcribed text is sent to the OpenAI API, which translates it into the selected language.
 4. **Conversational Response**:
-- Elmo repeats the child’s message in the chosen language.
+  - LingoBuddy first repeats the child’s message in the chosen language, then responds.
-- E  lmo also responds to the child in both English and the selected language, ensuring comprehension while encouraging language learning.
+  - LingoBuddy responds to the child in both English and the selected language, ensuring comprehension while encouraging language learning.
 5. **Text-to-Speech Conversion**:
-  - Responses are converted into audio using SpeechGen.io to give Elmo a realistic voice in whatever language being spoken.
+  - Responses are converted into audio using SpeechGen.io to give Elmo a realistic, friendly voice in whatever language is being spoken.
 6. **Facial Emotion Recognition**:
   - Using an open-source facial emotion recognition repository, the child’s emotions are analyzed in real-time.
   - Elmo adapts his responses based on the child’s detected emotional state (e.g., using a more encouraging tone if the child seems frustrated).